BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **colorMode**

 Color mode of the line.
 Applies to all line segments.
 The pixel color from the material shader will be modified with the value of `color` using the colorMode.
 The default mode is `GreasedLineMeshColorMode.SET`.
 It means it will set the color regardless the color from the material shader.
-To be more precise it will set the color to the exact value and doesn't care about the color information from the material (texures, lighting, ...)
+To be more precise it will set the color to the exact value and doesn't care about the color information from the material (textures, lighting, ...)

-You can choose from and the names are selfexplanatory:
+You can choose from and the names are self-explanatory:

 ```javascript
 enum GreasedLineMeshColorMode {